umuro/reducer/README.md

 The search priority of functions will be in this order
 1. User space.
 Defined in the script
 2. Built-in extention.
-Look up for a mapping in ReducerExternal_LispLibrary.res
+Look up for a mapping in ReducerExternal_ReducerLibrary.res
 3. MathJs built-in

 The whole map-reduce uses the Result monad.
 All run-time exceptions are converted to a Result monad.
 Because of this there is no need to look for patterns like n/0.
 Division by zero and all other exceptions enters the flow as a monad.
 If desired built-in functions can return a result monad also.